slbailey/Retrovue/docs/domain/VirtualAsset.md

 - **Expansion behavior**: How the virtual asset expands to concrete assets during resolution
 - **Reusability**: Can be referenced across multiple schedule plans

-VirtualAssets are referenced in [SchedulePlanBlockAssignment](SchedulePlanBlockAssignment.md) entries using `content_type: "virtual_package"` and `content_reference` pointing to the VirtualAsset identifier.
+VirtualAssets are referenced in [Program](Program.md) entries using `content_type: "virtual_package"` and `content_ref` pointing to the VirtualAsset UUID.
+Programs appear inside Patterns within SchedulePlans.
 The same VirtualAsset can be referenced in multiple plans, enabling cross-plan reuse.

 ## Execution Model